bitifet/pasar/README.md

   * Consistent routing schema:
     - /myRoute -> Default output (JSON) of your function handler.
     - /myRoute.ext -> Export to "ext" format thought provided output format filters.
-    - /myRoute/facilityName -> Access to specified facility (/help, /form...)
+    - /myRoute/facilityName -> Access to specified facility (/help, /form /test...)
     - /facilityName -> Access to specified facility index (if applies).
+For example:
+        - /help: Help index.
+        - /test: Run all tests (not yet implemented).

   * Internally reusable: API function implementation can easily make use of other functions.
     - Method handlers receive JSON object with request parameters NOT request, nor response or next express objects.